-white collar and criminal defense practice in DC, Virginia, and all federal courts
+criminal defense and complex civil litigation in DC, Virginia, and federal courts

 In criminal cases, the government has significant taxpayer-funded resources – prosecutors, police officers, laboratories, and budgets – at its disposal when it chooses to bring charges against an individual.
 To win the best possible result, there are no shortcuts.
 The defense must fight the government fact by fact, which requires thorough and relentless preparation.

 Ed believes the best outcome for a client can be reached only after extensive pre-trial preparation and the experience and confidence to succeed in the trial courtroom.
 Even the best settlements are reached when the government knows the defense is capable of going to trial and will go to trial to vindicate the client.
-Ed has tried, with success, scores of criminal cases -- from the most simple to capital murder.
+Ed has tried, with success, scores of criminal cases - from the simplest to capital murder.

-Criminal investigations, especially in federal court and D.C.
-Superior Court, begin long before an arrest is made.
+Criminal investigations, especially in federal court, D.C.
+Superior Court, and Virginia courts begin long before an arrest is made.
 During the investigative phase of a case or before the return of any formal charge, a great opportunity is presented for your attorney to help you try to avoid a criminal charge.
-An attorney might be able to convince the prosecutor to decline to proceed, or to proceed with less serious charges.
+An attorney might be able to convince the prosecutor to decline to proceed or to do so with less serious charges.

 Ungvarsky Law strives to provide you with the best outcome before charges are filed.
-Services include representing witnesses at the pre-charge investigation and grand jury stages of a case and seeking the return of any seized assets.
+Services include representing witnesses at the pre-charge investigation and grand jury stages of cases and seeking the return of any seized assets.